| Previous Page | Next Page | Index

 2 Oct 1834 arrived Portsmouth from Halifax, last from Plymouth and has come into harbour from Spithead to be paid off.

-Portsmouth 11 Oct 1834 Paid-off into ordinary.
+11 Oct 1834 paid-off into ordinary at Portsmouth.
 The crew have subscribed £2.
 2s.
 6d. to the seamen's hospital ship Dreadnought, in the River Thames, and Captain Russell and the officers and men also contributed £6 0s.
 6¾d. to the funds of the Portsmouth Seamen's Children's School.

 17 Jan 1835 in harbour at Portsmouth

-Madras 29 Aug 1835 is reported to have arrived, and departed on 3 Sep on a cruise.
+29 Aug 1835 is reported to have arrived Madras and departed on 3 Sep on a cruise.

 8 Sep 1835 arrived Calcutta from Trincomalee and Madras.